-The financial information of The Corporation of the Municipality of West Grey Trust Funds are the representation of management prepared in accordance with Canadian public sector accounting standards established by the Public Sector Accounting Board (PSAB) of CPA Canada as prescribed by the Ontario Ministry of with Canadian public sector accounting standards requires management to make estimates that affect the reported amounts of assets and liabilities at the date of the financial information, and the reported amounts of revenues and expenses during the reporting period.
+The financial information of The Corporation of the Municipality of West Grey Trust Funds are the representation of management prepared in accordance with Canadian public sector accounting standards established by the Public Sector Accounting Board (PSAB) of CPA Canada as prescribed by the Ontario Ministry of Municipal Affairs and Housing.

+The preparation of financial information in accordance with Canadian public sector accounting standards requires management to make estimates that affect the reported amounts of assets and liabilities at the date of the financial information, and the reported amounts of revenues and expenses during the reporting period.
 By their nature, these estimates are subject to measurement uncertainty and actual results could differ from management's best estimates as additional information becomes available in the future.